RETREAT IS over, but sign up for the mailing list for first notice of registration for upcoming workshops & next year's solstice!

 - 2 writing workshops per day

 - Outdoor activities (kayaking, croquet, swimming, tennis, etc.)

 - Special session for candlelight yoga and intention setting on Summer Solstice Eve

 Not Included: Dinner on Sunday (participants may dine in the Stout's Lodge Dining room as they arrive if they wish), lunch on Friday, otherwise all meals included.
-Alcohol is available but not included (please imbibe responsibly after scheduled programming).
+Alcohol is available but not included (if you choose to imbibe, please do so only after scheduled programming and only responsibly).
 Transportation to and from Stout’s Island Lodge (parking and 10-minute ferry ride to Stout’s are complementary), incidental fees, damages, or optional excursions while on the island.

 $1795 per person, single occupancy